dotlang/language/README.md

 `type Tree := (x: !A, left: Tree{!A}, right: Tree{!A})`
 `type ShapeTree := Tree{Shape}`
 - Note that this is not a full generics support.
 Because you cannot use type aliases in a function definition.
 Things like `func push(x: Tree{T})->T` are not valid.
+`TYPE{ A := B, C := D}` will be replaced by compiler, with definition of `TYPE` type and it will apply given transformations to the definition.

 ### Exception Handling
 ### Inheritance and Polymorphism